-

 Arlene Blum

-Mountaineer Arlene Blum was the first American woman to attempt Mount Everest
+Mountaineer Arlene Blum was the first American woman to attempt Mount

 -